NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/README.md

 # We are Implementing a Game of Tsuro

+The specifications and rules for the game of Tsuro can be found [here](https://ccs.neu.edu/home/matthias/4500-f19/tsuro.html).

 # Folders

   - The directory Planning contains all of the documents describing how we